MrAnderson-1999/speech2chatGPT/README.md

 Note
 -
-- Make sure you have a working microphone
+- Make sure you have a working microphone, which connected turned on.
-- Make sure to use the correct model name in the openai_request function.
 - Make sure to have the correct api key, the current one is only an example.
 - If requrements stuck on PyAudio, please install its refference files
 ```